 When these planning steps are underestimated or skipped altogether, the project timeline can quickly shift.
 Delays in permitting, material lead times, or unresolved design decisions can push construction further out than originally expected.

-This is one reason homeowners often feel their renovation is taking longer than anticipated.
-In many cases, the issue isn’t construction itself, but insufficient home renovation timeline planning before work begins.
+This is one reason homeowners often experience longer than anticipated project timelines.
+In many cases, the issue isn’t construction itself, but rather insufficient home renovation timeline planning before the project begins.

 A well-structured planning phase sets realistic expectations for every stage of the renovation.
-By finalizing design decisions, coordinating permits, and accounting for material lead times early, you can better understand the true schedule for their project.
+By working with a design-build company that truly understands the process and has the staff in place to guide the homeowner through all the planning phases, you can better understand the true schedule for the project.

-Clear planning helps ensure the renovation progresses in a predictable sequence, reducing surprises and keeping the project moving forward efficiently.
+Clear planning helps ensure the renovation progresses in the proper sequence, reducing surprises and keeping the project moving forward efficiently and predictably.

 Unclear project scope is one of the primary reasons whole home renovations exceed their original budgets.